apigee/IgniteEngine-iOS/README.md

 - need to properly define shorthand margin/padding etc.
 - Define text styles in a separate file and reference them?
 - Enhance tableview/Text to support horizontal formatting
-- Default all elements to be 100% width?
+- Default all elements to be 100% width or fill remaining width?
-- change "layout_type" to "position"
+- change "layout_type" to "position"?

 ####Notes: